u1810291/fajrsoft-landing-page/MIGRATION.md

 ## 📄 License

-© 2025 Fajrsoft AE.
+© 2025 Fajrsoft.
 All rights reserved.

 ---